GitLab Terraform Provider: Kroki Support in Application Settings

 Context

 gitlab_application_settings resource.
-This resource
+This

-exposes GitLab’s Settings API through Infrastructure-as-Code,
+resource exposes GitLab’s Settings API through

 Problem

-The missing API fields were:
+The missing settings were:

 kroki_enabledkroki_urlkroki_formats